-More and more of us are reading text, listening, watching and participating online.
+More and more of us are reading texts, listening, watching, and participating online.
 Here are my on screen delights:

 - I love Facebook.
 It has helped me stay better connected to distant friends and family.
 Plus I have made connections with people all over the world.

-- Skype allows me to regularly visit with our daughter, Katie, who has lived in Amsterdam for the last five years.
+- Skype, Facetime, and Zoom allow me to easily see and connect with others.
+These tools make it easy to visit with with our daughter, Katie, who has lived in Amsterdam for the last seven years.

 - TedTalks provide cutting edge thinking and information.
 Webinars have opened the doors to economical and international learning.

 - Creative activities abound on platforms such as Canva, Pinterest, and of course, YouTube.
-I enjoy taping resilient strengthening messages.
-Take a look at YouTube/woeToWow
+I enjoy video-taping resilient strengthening messages.
+Please look at YouTube/woeToWow

 - The internet gives me a sense of competence.
 I no longer worry about not knowing.
 I can google it!